lavaeater/kids.from.the.wasteland/README.md

-# Kids from the Wasteland
+# Beamon RPG / Kids from the Wasteland

 ##